top of page

 Step 8: In turn, fold each of the strips into a triangular point.
 I begin with the 4 ends that have the thin strip in the back and the pocket-like area in the front.
 I show this in detail in the video.
 Begin with folding into a triangular point backward, then fold forward. measure the remaining length against the 1/4 section of fabric and trim.
 Then tuck the long end of the fabric into the pocket-like space to secure it.

-I like to use tweezures during this step because if I use my fingers and thumb it has a tendency to pull and tug on the fabric which stretches it out more than I like.
+I like to use a hemostat during this step because if I use my fingers and thumb it has a tendency to pull and tug on the fabric which stretches it out more than I like.

 Finishing the Scandinavian Folded Fabric Star Ornament:

 Step 10: This is an optional step.
 I like to use fabric glue and secure the inside of each point as well as the long end that was tucked into the pocket.
-I allow the glue to dry, or as long as it has not leaked out I use my iron to rapidly dry the glue.
-You know me, I hate to wait.
+I allow the glue to dry.

 Step 11: We need to attach a hanger.
 Use embroidery floss or a thin sock yarn to sew on a loop, then hang it up!
 I like to use green floss because it blends into the tree, but you will also see that I have used coordinating colors to the ornaments.
 Both are stunning.

-These ornaments are a lot quicker to make than most ornaments!
+These no-sew Scandinavian star ornaments are a lot quicker to make than most ornaments and have that fun country quilt kind of feel!

 Stir Gently.png